jes-git/hello-world/README.md

 # hello-world
-This is supposed to be my first repository in guthub.
+This is supposed to be my first repository in github.